DavidTaapy/David-Learns-MERN-Stack/README.md

 ## Directory Description
 - **backend** contains the backend code for the MERN Application
 - **frontend** contains the frontend code for the MERN Application
-- **frontend with realm** contains the frontend code for the application hosted on MongoDB Realm
-- **realm code** contains the functions for the application hosted on MongoDB Realm

 ## Developing the application
 The application was developed using Insomnia for the API development to allow for quicker and easier testing of the REST requests directly!